 The American Cancer Society Cancer Action Network ("ACS CAN") appreciates the opportunity presented by the Annual Solicitation of the U.S. Department of Health and Human Services, Office of Inspector General ("OIG") to propose a new regulatory safe harbor to the federal health care program anti-kickback statute, 42 U.S.C. § 1320a-7b(b) ("AKS").
 ACS CAN is the American Cancer Society's nonprofit, nonpartisan advocacy affiliate.
 Our mission is to make cancer a top priority for public officials at the federal, state, and local levels.
 We do this, in part, by advocating for evidence-based public policy change, including legislative and regulatory solutions that will reduce the cancer burden.

-ACS CAN is joined in this letter by the American Association of Cancer Institutes (AACI), American Association for Cancer Research (AACR), Association for Clinical Oncology (ASCO), American Society for Radiation Oncology (ASTRO), ECAN Esophageal Cancer Action Network, Fight Colorectal Cancer, Friends of Cancer Research, GO2 For Lung Cancer, Intercultural Cancer Council, International Myeloma Foundation, The Leukemia & Lymphoma Society (LLS), LUNGevity Foundation, Melanoma Research Alliance, National Cancer Registrars Association (NCRA), National Comprehensive Cancer Network (NCCN), National Minority Quality Forum, Oncology Nursing Society, Prevent Cancer Foundation, Society for Immunotherapy of Cancer (SITC), Susan G. Komen, Triage Cancer, and ZERO-The End of Prostate Cancer.
+ACS CAN is joined in this letter by the Association of American Cancer Institutes, American Association for Cancer Research, American Society of Clinical Oncology, American Society for Radiation Oncology, Fight Colorectal Cancer, Friends of Cancer Research, International Myeloma Foundation, Triage Cancer, LUNGevity Foundation, Melanoma Research Foundation, Men's Health Network, National Cancer Registrars Association, National Comprehensive Cancer Network, Oncology Nursing Society, Ovarian Cancer Research Alliance, Pennsylvania Prostate Cancer Coalition, Society for Gynecologic Oncology, Susan G. Komen, Tigerlily Foundation, and Zero Prostate Cancer.